saturnoluis/ok-dotfiles/README.md

 I install these programs using the default package manager of the OS.

 - `curl`      - command line tool for transferring data with URLs
 - `git`       - distributed version control system
 - `ranger`    - terminal file manager
 - `ssh`       - secure shell client for remote connections
 - `vim`       - text editor
+- `tree`      - show the current working directory as a tree
+- `ripgrep`   - grep program

 --------------------------------------------------------------------------------